-- Private Key Fields are not available for inspecting;

-- DSA KeyPairs cannot be generated;

-- KeyPairs cannot be exported or copied;

-- Private Keys cannot be exported;

-- Undo/Redo functionality is not available due to the fact that all the actions are persistent, no save is needed, and so, it is possible that the KeyStore gets modified from outside between undo and redo, and then the behavior may be unexpected.
+- · Private Key Fields are not available for inspecting; - DSA and EC(DSA)/ECGOST3410 Key Pairs cannot be generated and neither imported; - EC(DSA)/ECGOST3410 Certificates cannot be imported for safety reasons; - Key Pairs cannot be exported or copied; - · Private Keys cannot be exported; - Undo/Redo functionality is not available due to the fact that all the actions are persistent, no save is needed, and so, it is possible that the KeyStore gets modified from outside between undo and redo, and then the behavior may be unexpected.

 Especially for the Root KeyStore a native confirmation dialog will also appear for editing actions.
 This is not under the control of CERTivity.
 It is advisable to do the same logical confirmation both in the CERTivity confirmation dialog as well as in the Windows native one.
 As these are the Operating System KeyStores take care when editing, especially for the Root CA KeyStore.
-For example when renaming a certificate entry (key pairs can not be renamed), there are 2 native popups appearing: First to confirm deleting of the certificate, and the second to confirm the import of the certificate with the new alias.
+For example when renaming a certificate entry (key pairs can not be renamed), there are 2 native pop-ups appearing: First to confirm deleting of the certificate, and the second to confirm the import of the certificate with the new alias.
 If on the delete dialog "YES" is selected and on the import dialog "NO" is selected, then the node gets deleted.
 There is no way to recover the node back.

 Due to a JRE 1.6 64-bit distribution limitation opening the Windows KeyStores is not functional on Microsoft Windows 64-bits Releases.
 JRE 1.7 resolves this issue, as well as using a 32-bit distribution of JRE 1.6.
-For this reason the bundled CERTivity setup is using the 32-bit distribution of JRE 1.6 also for Windows 64-bits platforms.